 The choice between build or buy AI agent for ITOps often comes down to whether the organization has the technical depth to develop, deploy, and maintain agentic AI for IT operations solutions.
 This includes not just initial development, but ongoing model training, performance optimization, and adaptation to evolving infrastructure requirements.

-Real-world applications of AI use cases for IT operations vary significantly across industries, and these differences often influence the build vs buy decision.
+Real-world applications of AI in IT operations vary across industries, and these differences often shape the build vs. buy choice.
+Here’s how key sectors approach AI operations automation:

 What Does It Cost to Build vs Buy AI Operations Solutions?